 The POP also works faster than we can start thinking.
 This is because of where it’s processed in our brains.
 It’s in the Limbic System – on a shorter, faster circuit than cognition is.

-It works at the speed of humor which is really just a specific flavor of Expectation Management when you stop to think about it.
+It works at the speed of humour which is really just a specific flavour of Expectation Management when you stop to think about it.
 Good jokes have unexpected punchlines delivered in a particular style.
 You laugh first and then you think to yourself: “that was funny.”
-Humor is a good example of how our Primary Operating Processes responds first.
+Humour is a good example of how our Primary Operating Processes responds first.

-Conflict is another flavor of Expectation Management.
+Conflict is another flavour of Expectation Management.
 All conflict is based on unmet expectations – with unmet Core Expectations producing the more ‘heated’ responses.

 You might view a situation and think; why can’t they just work it out?
 The Israeli Palestine conflict for example.
 Reality is that it’s simply going to take more than words and language to sort it out.